 Before Dean went into the army, Bro Elden #1 gave him a blessing, and he was told that if he lived the Order standards and fit in with those over him, he would be protected.
-He was stationed in Germany in World War Two for the American army as a sergeant.
+He was stationed in Germany in World War II for the American army as a sergeant.

 In times of war, there is an unwritten rule that you should not bomb places of worship.
 They couldn’t take the town because there was a sniper holdup in the top of a church tower so Dean was given the command of taking out the sniper.

 He went to the church to see how he could take out the sniper, and when he got in, the only way to get up to the sniper was to go up a tight, winding staircase.
 When going up the staircase, the turns of the stairwell were so tight you couldn’t see if someone was waiting for you behind the corner all the way up.

 As he went up the stairwell, he took a step and listened and took a step and listened.
 He breathed and then would stop to listen to see if the breathing he heard was his breathing.
 If it the stairs creaked, he would stop to listen to make sure it was his creak and not the snipers creak, and so it took him a couple of hours to make it up the stairs.
 Slowly making his way up and listening.

 When he finally got to the room at the top of the stairs, he looked inside and saw the sniper asleep.
 He could see the room was packed full of rations and ammunition that the sniper would have been able to hold them off for months with as many supplies and ammunition that he had.